amansarosh/FillFlight/README.md

 2. Open Chrome (or any Chromium based browser) and navigate to chrome://extensions
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked."
-5. Select the "ahiso" directory and click "Select Folder"
+5. Select the "fillflight" directory and click "Select Folder"

 ## Usage

-1. After installation, click on the "ahiso" extension icon in your browser toolbar.
+1. After installation, click on the "FillFlight" extension icon in your browser toolbar.
 2. Enter your aircraft's Registration, SELCAL code, and MSN (Manufacturer Serial Number) in the provided fields.
 3. Click "Save" to store your information.
 4. Navigate to your SimBrief Briefing page.